IRC for beginners

 What is IRC?

 IRC stands for Internet Relay Chat, which is text-based and immediate.
 You join a channel, then read and type messages to a group of people within that channel.
 IRC is installed on servers all over the world.
-Linuxchix has a server, irc.linuxchix.org.
+LinuxChix has a server of our own.

 What Software is Best?